mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 3. **Reverse transcription:** Reverse transcribe the RNA into DNA.
 4. **Amplification:** Amplify the DNA molecules using [polymerase chain reaction](https://en.wikipedia.org/wiki/Polymerase_chain_reaction).
 5. **Sequencing:** Feed the amplified DNA fragments to a sequencer.
 The sequencer randomly samples fragments and records a short subsequence from the end (or both ends) of the fragment (on the order of a few hundred bases).
 These measured subsequences are called **sequencing reads**.
 A sequencing experiment generates millions of reads that are stored on a digital file.
 7. **Alignment:** Align the reads to the genome.
 That is, we wish to find a character-to-character match between each read and a location within the genome.
 This is a challenging computational task given that genomes consist of billions of bases and we are dealing with millions of reads.
-(New algorithms, such as [kallisto](https://www.nature.com/articles/nbt.3519) and [Salmon](https://www.nature.com/articles/nmeth.4197), circumvent the computationally expensive task of performing character-to-character alignment.)
+(Caveat: New algorithms, such as [kallisto](https://www.nature.com/articles/nbt.3519) and [Salmon](https://www.nature.com/articles/nmeth.4197), circumvent the computationally expensive task of performing character-to-character alignment.)
 8. **Quantification:** For each gene, count the number of reads that align to the gene.
-(Because of noise and reads that align to multiple genes, one performs [statistical inference](https://academic.oup.com/bioinformatics/article/26/4/493/243395); however, for the purposes of this post, counting will suffice to explain to the general ideas).
+(Caveat: because of errors, noise, and the presence of reads that align to multiple genes, one performs [statistical inference](https://academic.oup.com/bioinformatics/article/26/4/493/243395) to infer the gene of origin for each read.
+Counting alignments to each gene is a crude inference procedure.)

 By design, each step of the RNA-seq protocol preserves, in expectation, the relative abundance of each transcript so that at the end, one is able to estimate the relative abundances of each transcript.
 Here's a figure illustrating all of these steps: